Decline and fall of Pedro II of Brazil: Military deterioration

-One of the most influential Positivists in Brazil was Lieutenant-colonel Benjamim Constant, a professor in the Military Academy.
+One of the most influential Positivists in Brazil was Lieutenant-colonel Benjamim Constant, a professor at the Military Academy.
 Although admired to the point of veneration by the young cadets, he was completely unknown to the public.
 Constant and other Positivist instructors inculcated students with his ideology.
 Gradually consigned to the background of the academy's curriculum were military exercises and military studies of Antoine-Henri Jomini and Colmar Freiherr von der Goltz, replaced by a focus on political discussions and readings from Auguste Comte and Pierre Lafitte.
 The cadets soon became insubordinate political agitators.
-Even so, Positivists still expected to make a peaceful transition to their fantasy of a republican dictatorship and Constant, who had also taught the emperor's grandsons, met with Pedro II and tried to convince him join their cause.
+Even so, Positivists still expected to make a peaceful transition to their fantasy of a republican dictatorship and Constant, who had also taught the emperor's grandsons, met with Pedro II and tried to convince him to join their cause.
 Unsurprisingly, given Pedro II's character, this proposal was steadfastly refused, and Constant began to believe that there was no remaining alternative to a coup d'état.

 As a result, a coalition between the undisciplined Army faction headed by Deodoro and the Positivist faction headed by Constant was formed and directly led to the 15 November 1889 republican coup.
 According to one of the seditious leaders, only around 20% of the Brazilian army participated in or actively supported the monarchy's fall.

 Third trip to Europe and end of slavery in Brazil

 The Emperor's health had considerably worsened by 1887 and fever attacks had become common.
 His personal doctors suggested a trip to Europe for medical treatment.
 When embarking, he was greeted by a crowd which cried out, "Long live His Majesty the Emperor of Brazil!"
 He left on 30 June 1887 along with his wife and his grandson Pedro Augusto.
 Once more his daughter Isabel became regent in his place.
 He remained for a short time in Portugal and traveled on to Paris, where he stayed in the Grand Hotel as usual.
 There he received Louis Pasteur, Ambroise Thomas, Pierre Émile Levasseur, François Coppée, Alexandre Dumas, fils, Arsène Houssaye, Guerra Junqueiro, and two of Victor Hugo's grandsons, among others.
-In a conversation with Houssaye the Emperor again lamented what he considered a "crown of thorns" he had to bear.
+In a conversation with Houssaye, the Emperor again lamented what he considered a "crown of thorns" he had to bear.
 Pedro II also saw his old friend Michel Eugène Chevreul, who was by then 102 years old.